DomiKamu/Ohmer/docs/modules/Metriks/Manual.md

 #### **THE CV PITCH MODE**

 Previously named "CV Tuner" (but replaced by more explicit "CV Pitch") is a mode introduced since Ohmer Modules v1.1.2.
 It displays a note-equivalent, regardling **constant voltage**, as pitch (based on Volt per octave) applied on **IN** jack.
-This mode may help you to tweak a CV-based sequencer (as example).
+This mode may help you to tweak a CV-based sequencer (as example - to save possible usage of quantizer module).

 From **Voltmeter** mode, just rotate the continous encoder clockwise, in order to select **CV Pitch** (as next mode).